Port Elizabeth Information | Conference Venues Port Elizabeth | Conference Centres | Conferences Port Elizabeth

 Click here for Conference Centres in Port Elizabeth

-Port Elizabeth was founded as a town in 1820 to house British settlers as a way of strengthening the border region between the Cape Colony and the Xhosa.
-It now forms part of the Nelson Mandela Bay Metropolitan Municipality which has a population of over 1.3 million.
+Port Elizabeth was founded as a town in 1820 to house British settlers as a means of strengthening the border region between the Xhosa and the Cape Colony.
+It now forms part of the Nelson Mandela Bay Metropolitan Municipality.

 Port Elizabeth History

-The area around what is now called Algoa Bay was first settled by indigenous tribes countless centuries ago.
-It is said that the San and Khoisan people were amongst the first inhabitants, and the Xhosa came later.
-However, little is known as no written records are believed to exist from that time.
+The area around Algoa Bay was first settled by indigenous tribes many centuries ago.
+It is said that the Khoisan and San people were amongst the first inhabitants, and the Xhosa came later.
+However, little is known as no written records exist from that time.

 The first Europeans to have visited the area were Portuguese explorers Bartolomeu Dias, who landed on St Croix Island in Algoa Bay in 1488, and Vasco da Gama who noted the nearby Bird Island in 1497.
-For centuries, the area was simply marked on navigation charts as "a landing place with fresh water".
+For centuries, the area was simply marked on navigation charts as a landing area with fresh water.

 In 1799, during the first British occupation of the Colony during the Napoleonic Wars, a stone Fort was built, named Fort Frederick after the then Duke of York.
 This fort, built to protect against a possible landing of French Troops, overlooked the site of what later became Port Elizabeth and is now a monument.

-During the Second Boer War, the port was an important transit point for soldiers, horses and materials headed to the front by railway.
+During the Second Boer War, the port was an important transit point for materials, soldiers and horses headed to the front by railway.
 While the city itself did not see any conflict, many refugees from the war moved into the city.
 These included Boer women and children interned by the British in a concentration camp.
 Following that war, the Horse Memorial was erected to honour the tens of thousands of horses and mules that died during the conflict.

 Port Elizabeth Climate